Blocks

 This allows you to execute a node script without a prefix.

-int: How long in milliseconds we should wait between calls, useful for resource intensive or slow running plugins.
-Defaults to100
+scriptstring: Path to the node file to execute.debounceint: How long in milliseconds we should wait between calls, useful for resource intensive or slow running plugins.
+Defaults to100.

 [{